The best data recovery software makes it simple and easy to recover deleted files and folders on your computer, mobile device, or storage media.

 Perhaps Recuva's most interesting feature is one that's contrary to its main aim: using its secure delete capability, you can completely obliterate files.
 Note that usually files are only ever truly deleted when they're overwritten by another occupying the same space on the drive – otherwise, it's merely the reference to their data in the OS that's removed.

 By overwriting each of their bits repeatedly with zeroes, even the most advanced data forensics tool won't be able to get them back.
 Perfect for those highly questionable documents that absolutely need to stay deleted...

 Presented as a pair of tools rather than a single integrated solution, TestDisk and PhotoRec together can recover data from both lost partitions and files.

 TestDisk takes care of the partition side of things.
-The fact that it's a command line tool with no graphical interface might off-putting at first.
+The fact that it's a command line tool with no graphical interface might be off-putting at first.
 If can set this to one side though, there's help on hand to guide you through the process of working with your drives.
-TestDisk offers support for so many file systems, it should cater for most eventualities.
+TestDisk offers support for so many file systems, it should cater to most eventualities.

 PhotoRec is the component for recovering files.
 It's available with a command lint interface, but unlike TestDisk there's also a GUI for less confident users.
 It may not be as intuitive as some of the other recovery software in this listing, but it's effective.